Greg Romeus: New Orleans Saints

-In the 2011 NFL draft, Romeus was selected with the 226th overall pick by the New Orleans Saints.
+In the 2011 NFL draft, Romeus was selected in the seventh round with the 226th overall pick by the New Orleans Saints.
 Having been injured in college, he spent his rookie season on the injured reserve list.
 Romeus was again injured before the start of the 2012 NFL season, and after he cleared waivers, the Saints placed him on the injured reserve list on June 25, 2012.
 The New Orleans Saints released him on May 23, 2013.

 Toronto Argonauts

 Romeus was signed by the Toronto Argonauts on May 21, 2014.
 He was released by the Argonauts on July 24, 2014.